nbarishok/RxMvpAndroid/README.md

 Project contains of two submodules:
 <ul>
   <li>core: base classes</li>
-  <li>weather: sample app, displaying current temperature in Moscow based on http://openweathermap.org/api (add valid api-key in build.gradle to see the results)</li>
+  <li>weather: sample app, displaying current temperature in Moscow based on <a href="http://openweathermap.org/api">OpenWeatherMap api</a> (add valid api-key in build.gradle to see the results)</li>
 </ul>

 <ul>Also here you can find seceral useful techinques: